What Are the Different Types of Multiple Sclerosis?

-No one knows what causes multiple sclerosis.
-Tantalizing clues have sparked research in many areas but no definite answers.
-Some theories have included:
+No one knows.
+Tantalizing clues have sparked research in many areas, but there are no definite answers.
+Some theories include:

-Geography.
-People in the northern U.S. develop MS more often than those in the warmer south.
-Research into vitamin D and sunlight as protective factors is ongoing.
+- Geography.
+People in colder parts of the world get MS more often than those in the warmer parts.
+Researchers are looking into how vitamin D and sunlight might protect against the disease.

-Smoking.
-Tobacco may increase the risk slightly.
+- Smoking.
+Tobacco may raise the risk slightly.
 But it's not the whole story.

-Genetics.
+- Genetics.
 Genes do play a role.
-If an identical twin has MS, the other twin has a 20% to 40% chance of developing it as well.
-Siblings have a 3% to 5% chance if a brother or sister is affected.
+If an identical twin has MS, the other twin has a 20% to 40% chance of getting it.
+Siblings have a 3% to 5% chance if a brother or sister has it.

 Multiple sclerosis is probably an autoimmune disease.
 Like lupus or rheumatoid arthritis, the body creates antibodies against itself, causing damage.
 In MS, the damage occurs in the lining, or myelin, of nerves.